Quick and Clean Divorce Settlements

 Family law arbitration was launched in February 2012 and offers an alternative way to resolve financial family law disputes outside of court.
 Divorcing couples, or other parties involved in a family law dispute, can now approach a qualified arbitrator to agree a legally binding financial agreement instead of enduring the lengthy and costly court process.

-Stowe Family Law’s senior partner Marilyn Stowe was one of the first to qualify under the new family law arbitration scheme.
+Stowe Family Law’s Founder Marilyn Stowe was one of the first to qualify under the new family law arbitration scheme.
 Launched in England and Wales by the Institute of Family Law Arbitrators, the scheme covers financial and property disputes arising from family relationships including divorce settlements, financial provision for children, property and inheritance issues.